hallmx/fa_convnav/README.md

 First create deep learning vision project using a pretrained model downloaded from fastai, a pretrained model with custom head or a custom pytorch model.
-Creating a fastai2 vision project using a CNN and transfer learning is described in the [fastai documentation](https://dev.fast.ai/) and examples are given in examples00.ipynb and examples 01.ipynb.
+Creating a fastai2 vision project using a CNN and transfer learning is described in the [fastai documentation](https://dev.fast.ai/) and examples are given here in examples00.ipynb and examples 01.ipynb.

 ### Create and view a ConvNav dataframe.